egedursun/bimod-lab/README.md

   - [ ] Testing within the chat and evaluation of the performance.
 - [X] Implement the File System tool for the file system manipulation features.
 - [ ] Implement the ML Model tool for the ML models usage features.
-- [ ] Implement code repository integration module.
+- [ ] Implement Code Repository integration module.
 - [X] Implement the media storage features.

 <br><br>